zaman-555/DevOps_Project-4/readme.md

 These commands configure the routing for two different network namespaces, ns1 and ns2.
 Each namespace has its own isolated routing table, and these commands set the default gateway for each namespace to a different IP address.
 This allows each namespace to have its own independent network configuration and potentially connect to different networks or use different routers.

+Imagine we have two virtual machines or containers running on a single host.
+We want to isolate their network traffic.
+We could create two network namespaces, ns1 and ns2, and assign each VM/container to a different namespace.
+Then, we could use these commands to configure different default gateways for each namespace, allowing them to connect to different networks or use different routers.

 ```bash
 ip netns exec ns1 ip route add default via 10.11.0.3
 ip netns exec ns2 ip route add default via 10.12.0.3